 GENUINE HOOLIGAN 170i

-The 2014 Hooligan 170 from Genuine Scooter Company serves as a big brother to Genuine’s smaller Roughhouse model.
+The Hooligan 170 from Genuine Scooter Company serves as a big brother to Genuine’s smaller Roughhouse model.
 Both machines offer a macho take on the scooter concept, but the Hooligan extends this theme to the engine bay where a generous 169cc resides.
+The Hooligan was first introduced for 2014 and remains on sale as of 2018.

 In many respects the Hooligan 170 fills the niche left vacant by the 2008 - 2010 Rattler 110, but the 2-stroke Rattler was always more of a niche machine for power hungry enthusiasts eying big bore kits.
 Comparatively, the new Hooligan is more well rounded and liveable with a modern 4-stroke motor.
 This new motor offers a longer lifespan, greater reliability and substantially improved fuel economy.
 Thanks in part to the advanced fuel injected system, the Hooligan can attain 75-80 mpg compared to about 65mpg for most machines of this size.